wat-kow-tham/lectures/README.md

 which is audio with some characteristics.

 **generate endless white color video**

 We need to create video stream, because YouTube refuses to accept files with only audio inside.
 First we need to learn how to create blank video.

-Press **q** to stop.
+The command below uses `color` filter to produce video stream with white background. `-t` parameter limits time of the resulting video to 1 hour.
+Last parameter is filename of resulting file `white.webm` - for `ffmpeg` it is **output** #0.

 ```
-$ ffmpeg -filter_complex color=white white.webm
+$ ffmpeg -hide_banner -t 3600 -filter_complex color=white white.webm
 Stream mapping:
   color -> Stream #0:0 (libvpx-vp9)
 Press [q] to stop, [?] for help